joshbegley/nyt-latest/previous.md

 `Courting Emmy voters, the stars and creators of the HBO Max series got in character for “Deborah Vance & Friends & Enemies Live!”`\
 https://www.nytimes.com/2026/08/15/style/hacks-event-jean-smart-hannah-einbinder.html

-**Luigi Mangione Faces Protracted Legal Battle in State Case After Plea**\
+**Will Luigi Mangione’s Lawyers Get His State Case Thrown Out of Court?**\
 `Mr. Mangione must still be sentenced in federal court.
-And his lawyers are seeking to have a state case thrown out before the trial starts next month.`\
+And his lawyers are now claiming double jeopardy to get the state case dismissed before the trial starts next month.`\
 https://www.nytimes.com/2026/08/15/nyregion/luigi-mangione-brian-thompson-guilty.html

 **Syrian Convicted in Austria of Civil War Abuses Is Detained in Syria**\